 Students can enroll in IBES-sponsored courses that have an engaged scholarship goal.
-These courses include ENVS 0110 (Humans, Nature and the Environment), which emphasizes small-group projects in partnership with local organizations, ENVS 1555 (Urban Agriculture: The Importance of Localized Food Systems), which involves planning and developing local urban agriculture projects, and ENVS 1575 (Engaged Climate Policy at the UN Climate Change Talks), which involves working with delegates and other organizations involved with the United Nations Framework Convention on Climate Change's (UNFCCC) and attending the annual Conference of the Parties (COP).
+These courses include ENVS 0110 (Humans, Nature and the Environment), which emphasizes small-group projects in partnership with local organizations, ENVS 1555 (Urban Agriculture: The Importance of Localized Food Systems), which involves planning and developing local urban agriculture projects, and ENVS 1574 (Engaged Climate Policy in the U.S.), which after several weeks of readings and lectures on climate policy, the course shifts to team-based research to produce strategic, policy-relevant briefings and scholarly outputs with partner organizations in Rhode Island, Washington, and internationally..
 Learn more about this work, which is made possible under the umbrella of IBES's Climate and Development Lab, here.

 Students can participate in IBES sponsored and funded summer research and internship opportunities, as well as independent study projects throughout the academic year.
 IBES partners with local organizations (such as the Nature Conservancy and the City of Providence) to fund summer internships that involve engaged scholarship.
 IBES also funds research experiences with professors conducting engaged scholarship, such as the development of integrative strategies and approaches for reforestation in Brazil.
 IBES supports students at Brown across academic concentrations with the Voss Fellows Program, which pairs rising seniors with Brown faculty to conduct independent research.
 These projects often have a strong engaged component and have included partnerships with numerous local, national and international organizations.
 A full listing of IBES funding opportunities for students is available on our funding page.
 Examples of recent senior theses and practicum are available on our education page.